bluenote-1577/sylph/README.md

 In the above example, notice that querying each E. coli genome gave a high ANI value.
 However, only one E. coli genome is actually present in the sample, not all three.
 Thus sylph is not a taxonomic classifier; it does not tell you exactly **what genomes** are in your sample, just **how close** your query genome is to the genomes within the sample.

-To remove this redundancy, we can use the ``--pseudotax`` option.
+To remove some of this redundancy, we can use the ``--pseudotax`` option.
 This assigns k-mers to the highest ANI genome, so if you have duplicated genomes, only one gets all of the k-mers.
 ```sh
 > sylph contain test_files/* --pseudotax
 ...